Updates on COVID-19

 To learn more about the Stay at Home Order click here.

 The Lake County Health Department has developed a COVID-19 dashboard that shows the number of confirmed COVID-19 cases per 10,000 residents by municipality.
 To view the dashboard click here.

+On March 15, 2020 the Village Board held a special Board meeting to consider a proclamation declaring the Village a disaster area for COVID-19.
+To read the press release click here.
 In response to guidance from the Illinois Department of Public Health regarding the most effective strategies to prevent the spread of illness, Village Hall and non-essential buildings are closed to the public effective March 16.
 View the press release here.
 Essential services will continue to be offered in a limited capacity.
 There will be no reduction in services for public safety and the Village encourages residents to conduct business online, via mail or by phone, where possible.
 Vital records will continue to be available at the Village Hall, while vehicle stickers may be purchased at the Libertyville Police Department.
 As this is an ongoing situation, the Village will continue to share updates via the website and on social media.
 Residents are encouraged to sign-up for Village e-news via the Village website as well.